stirlab/freeswitch-kickstart/INSTALL.md

 ##### Working with the remote server

- * It's important to note that the default Salt configuration is set up to trigger a rebuild of FreeSWITCH if the configured <code>software:freeswitch:git:revision</code> setting is updated with new commits (this can happen if the setting is pointing to a branch).
+ * It's important to note that the default Salt configuration is set up to trigger a rebuild of FreeSWITCH if the configured <code>software:freeswitch:git:revision</code> pillar setting is updated with new commits (this can happen if the setting is pointing to a branch).
 Since the default setting is <code>master</code>, you are highly encouraged to set this to something stable on your production server! *(like a commit hash or tag, or a stable branch used for production rollouts).
  * The following scripts are available to be run on the server:
    * <code>rebuild-conference.sh</code>: If the source code for Verto Communicator is updated, this script can be used to rebuild it.